 As you have no doubt realized, winter on the Central Coast is upon us.
-Sure, the Holidays are over, but for us Californians, that means that the wettest part of the year is yet to come.
-As evidenced by the downpour of rain we experienced this week, rainy season riding strategies need to be on the forefront of our minds.
+The turn of the year could bring with it the wettest season.
+Now, rainy season riding strategies need to be on the forefront of our minds.

 Take A Break

 As the wet weather looms, many of us take this time to give ourselves, and our horses, a little break from the day to day work routine.
 Some people choose to turn their horses out to pasture, while others bundle them up in blankets and buy stock in shavings.
-Either way, January through March can be the perfect time to slow down and recharge your batteries, while allowing your horse to do the same.
-There is no guilt in pulling your horse’s shoes, giving him a little extra grass hay to munch on throughout the day and look forward to “getting back into shape” in April.
-So long as you are able to give your horse ample turn out time, unless he’s on pasture, this can be a great time to catch upon cleaning up after the holidays, getting your yearly budget ready, or even spending some more time with friends.
+Either way, December through February can be the perfect time to slow down and recharge your batteries, while allowing your horse to do the same.
+There is no guilt in pulling your horse’s shoes, giving him a little extra grass hay to munch on throughout the day and look forward to “getting back into shape” in the spring.
+In the meantime you can focus on a variety of non-horsey activities.

 Work Out at the Walk